 Arts, Music, and Food Programming

 The Trotter Multicultural Center provides a broad range of arts, music, and food-related activities and events that are student designed and centered.
-Examples of programming include heritage month events and activities that explore a diverse arts, music, and/or food, live cultural art and music performances led by students, and collaborative programming with the Maize and Blue Cupboard on the intersection of food insecurity and diversity, equity, and inclusion.
+Examples of programming include heritage month events and activities that explore a diverse arts, music, and/or food, live cultural art and music performances led by students and the broader campus community.

 Inclusive Student Leadership Programming

 The Trotter Multicultural Center (TMC) has a long history of supporting student leadership, free and accessible, social justice, and global citizenship.
 Inclusive student leadership programming is TMC's innovative new approach to developing student leaders who understand both multiculturalism and social justice, while at the same time recognizing the nuances of individual identities.
 The primary goal of this program is to inspire student leaders to practice equitable service to campus student organizations and groups now and take their expertise into their future careers.